 It's not necessarily that job seekers are gung-ho about working at home.
 They just favor flexible work conditions that allow them to work remotely if the need arises.

 There are many reasons why an employee may need to work from home or away from the office, including family commitments, cutting down on commute time, traveling for work, or to promote a better work-life balance.

-Given that many job seekers are now expecting such flexibility, it's possible that a company could lose out to rivals on attracting top talent by not having some sort of remote work flexibility.
+Given that many job seekers have now been exposed to having such flexibility, it's possible that a company could lose out to rivals on attracting top talent by not having some sort of remote work flexibility.

 It Opens Up A World Of Talent

 Imagine finding the perfect candidate to fill an open position, but that candidate lives far away from the job and ultimately decides they don't want to relocate.